balena/python-smime/README.rst

 =====================

 .. warning::
-    This package is pure fork version of https://github.com/balena/python-smime.
+    This package is pure fork version from https://github.com/balena/python-smime with immediate release version which contains some necessary refactoring.
     All credits go to original Author(s).
     Publisher of this fork version (Md Nazrul Islam<email2nazrul@gmail.com>) doest not reserve any Copyright rights.

 This library implements a S/MIME handler.
 It supports only S/MIME messages